AD-Vega/rtl-power-fftw/README.md

 In order to prepare your environment to build from the sources you have to first install a couple of development libraries.
 This step is needed only the first time.

-sudo apt-get install libfftw3-dev
-sudo apt-get install libtclap-dev
+sudo apt-get install libfftw3-dev libtclap-dev

 ## Installation